 Demands of a restaurant are considerable.
 In addition to keeping the store clean, making sure stock is readily available, and new employees are brought up to speed on proper procedure, the assembly time for sandwiches is measured in seconds.
 As a result, sometimes important things like safety meetings can be moved down on the list of priorities.
 Safety meetings need not be long and drawn out to be effective.
 Safety Team meetings can take as little as 20 minutes, with training for individual crew members being even shorter in duration.
 Here is how to make the meetings easy, short, and effective:

 Sometimes coming up with topics for safety meetings can be challenging.
-Safety meeting topics can be easily found in your Safety and Security Manual, as well as the Besnard website.
-The Besnard website has 12 safety meeting lessons that are in both English and Spanish.
-There is also attached documentation to record recent incidents, opportunities for improvement, and a sign in log to record attendance.
+Safety meeting topics can be found in your Safety and Security Manual, and should be based on the types of claims you’re seeing the most.
+Click here to download a sample safety meeting minutes form to record recent incidents, opportunities for improvement, and a sign in log to record attendance.

-Videos are also present that vary in duration, with many being 30 seconds in length.
+Utilize the free safety videos during your meetings, we have several available that vary in duration, with many being 30 seconds in length.
 These are great tools to be used for training employees and spot checking when an employee is performing a task improperly.
-The videos can be found on the web site, look for the video tab at the top.
+The videos can be found on www.ProfitingFromSafety.com, look for the video tab at the top of the page.